annamatic/Bean2Baby/ReadMe.md

 - Display this Creative Commons license wherever you reproduce (online or offline) this and its adapted content.
 - Attribute and link to us.
 - You are free and encouraged to translate this resource to other languages!
-- Tell us how you’ve used the content so we can link to you in our [subdirectory](#).
+- Tell us how you’ve used the content so we can link to you on the [Specialized Guides](/SpecializedGuides.md) page.

 ----